The MCA is Chicago’s Museum of Contemporary Art and can be found in the centre of the City on East Chicago Avenue.

 It was the sound of Kanye West’s ‘Ultralight Beam’ and my love of hiphop that drew me inside that room and I stayed…. for the whole 7 minutes.

-Love is the Message…. is a multi layered montage of the experience of blackness in the United States today.
-The video tells a story of trauma and transcendence in a flurry of footage including a celebration of Black Icons such as Serena Williams, Beyonce, James Brown and Notorious B.I.G, mixed with historic speeches from Martin Luther King and Barack Obama, cut together with footage of the dark reality of police brutality in America today.
+Love is the Message…. is a multi layered montage of the experience of being black in the United States today.
+The video tells a story of trauma and transcendence in a flurry of footage including a celebration of icons such as Serena Williams, Beyonce, James Brown and Notorious B.I.G, mixed with historic speeches from Martin Luther King and Barack Obama, cut together with footage of the dark reality of police brutality in America today.

 The system we have IS NOT A FAIR SYSTEM for all but LOVE IS THE MESSAGE.